 The Lord's response when we obey His commandments is sure.
-He has promised us, "If you keep my
+He has promised us, "If you keep my commandments and endure to the end you shall have eternal life."

-Additionally He has counseled us, "I, the Lord, am merciful and gracious unto those who fear me, and delight to honor those who serve me in righteousness and in truth unto the end."20
+Additionally He has counseled us, "I, the Lord, am merciful and gracious unto those who fear me, and delight to honor those who serve me in righteousness and in truth unto the end."